What is Depression?

 Phone or visit your doctor.

-Go to your nearest Emergency Department of the nearest hospital.
+Go to the Emergency Department of the nearest hospital.